codeRIT/hackathon-manager/docs/api-usage.md

 - This "show" endpoint is the natural mapping for something like `GET /manage/questionnaires/1.json`
 - Because `respond_with` is used, it will return JSON when `.json` is used in the URL

-# Authentication
+## Authentication

 Authentication is implemented with OAauth 2, provided by the [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) gem.

-An OAuth app should be created by an admin at https://apply.your-hackathon.com/oauth/applications.
-From there, you can implement a standard OAuth 2 flow.

-For Doorkeeper endpoints + docs, see https://github.com/doorkeeper-gem/doorkeeper/wiki/API-endpoint-descriptions-and-examples
+For full Doorkeeper endpoints + docs, see the [Doorkeeper wiki](https://github.com/doorkeeper-gem/doorkeeper/wiki/API-endpoint-descriptions-and-examples) for more info.

+For a guide to a local Postman/Paw setup, see the page on [API Setup](api-setup.md).

 Once appropriate authentication credentials are retrieved, they should be provided on all API requests.